PostHog/posthog.com/contents/tutorials/identifying-power-users.md

 # Person profiles hold the clues

-PostHog assembles a *[profile](/docs/data/persons)* for every user of your product, providing information like:
+Anyone familiar with Google Analytics will be used to thinking about sessions, rather than people.
+PostHog, however, assembles a *[profile](/docs/data/persons)* for every user of your product, providing information like:

 - **Properties:** [Things we know](/docs/getting-started/person-properties) about a given user.
 This spans everything from [UTM values](/docs/data/utm-segmentation) that were set on their first and latest session, IP geolocation values, browser and platform details, plus any properties you choose to log, which can include account details like name and email address.